Ryan-Tang2o2/geochemistry_mapping/readme.md

 ## Usage Instructions
-- pull the repository
+1. Clone the repository or unzip the file
+2. Navigate to the project directory
-- install the required dependecis
+3. Install the required dependencies
+- conda create -n geochem --file requirments.txt geochem can be replaced

-- run the notebook to process the data and generate the outputs
+4. Run the Jupyter notebook to process the data and generate outputs:
+- jupyter notebook main_mapping_Cu_Co.ipynb

-- the generated files will be saved in the appropriate directories
+5. The generated files will be saved in the appropriate directories under data/outputs/.

 ## Contact Information